AguaClara/aguaclara_tutorial/docs/source/installing-software/installing-on-macos.rst

 #.
 Download the `Anaconda installer <https://www.anaconda.com/download/>`_ and double-click it to begin installation.
 #.
-When the installer displays Advanced Options, select "Add Anaconda to my PATH environment variable".
+When the installer displays Advanced Options, select "Add Anaconda to my PATH environment variable".\*

    * Aside from this, you can just click "Next" through the entire installation.

+\*If the installer did not give the option to "Add Anaconda to my PATH environment variable", follow the steps below after the installation:
+   * Open **Terminal** and enter ``which python``.
+   * Copy the directory the terminal outputs.
+(This is the directory Python has been installed in.)
+   * Enter the command ``export PATH=$PATH<directory>``, replacing "<directory>" with the directory you copied above.

 ``pip`` Packages
 ====================